GoReport/goreport-technical-assessment/README.md

 ## PrinceXML

 The PrinceXML site can be found [here](https://www.princexml.com/) the documentation [here](https://www.princexml.com/doc/intro-userguide/) and the test system [here](https://www.princexml.com/try/).
-Sadly the PrinceXML test system cannot detect that a file which has previously been uploaded has changed so you will either need to upload with different file names each time you make a change or refresh the page between tests.
+Sadly the PrinceXML test system cannot detect that a file which has previously been uploaded has changed so you will need to upload with different file names each time you make a change, refresh the page between tests or copy and paste from your file into the text area.

 It is possible to open the html file in a browser and style it without PrinceXML but some styling rules will only work when used by PrinceXML, a browser will ignore them.
 An example this is including forced [page breaks](https://www.princexml.com/doc/paged/#page-breaks).

 ## Assistance

 If you have any issues with getting set up for the test you can ask any questions via email to dev@goreport.com.
+We will also allow all applicants the opportunity to ask **one** question about any area of the test they are struggling with, this question can also be directed to dev@goreport.com.
 ## Submission

 The preferred method to submit this assessment is: